CoolGuy-24/cryptonite_taskphase_Vedant/Digesting Documentation/Learning From Documentation.md

 Correct argument!
 Here is your flag: pwn.college{4HEQM2fUyYOMcUGAtX6ALu7KX2a.dRjM5QDL2AjN0czW}
 ```
-Resource that was the pwn website.
+Resource used was the pwn website.